• Skip to primary navigation

 Cooking Mutton Mixture

 2)Heat oil in a kadai.
-Add in 1 tsp fennel seeds and let them sizzle for a minute.
+Add in 1 teaspoon fennel seeds and let them sizzle for a minute.
 You can add cumin seeds as well.
 Now add in finely chopped onions, curry leaves and finely chopped green chillies.
 Green chillies are optional.
 If you want to skip you can.

 heat oil add fennel seeds, add onions, green chillies and curry leaves

 2)Saute the onions for 3 to4 minutes till it softens.
 Add in ginger garlic paste and cook for 2 minutes till raw smell leaves from the mixture.
 I used my homemade ginger garlic paste.
-You can grind 2 tbsp peeled ginger and 6 to 8 garlic cloves in a blender and use.
+You can grind 2 tablespoon peeled ginger and 6 to 8 garlic cloves in a blender and use.

 add in ginger garlic paste to sauted onions